schucda/Learning_Leadership/IT_Operating_Model/CEB_New_IT_Operating_Model.md

   * Look at customer expereince across business silos...
   * IT Needs access to real customers to change perspective.
   * State Farm used as the Case Study...
 Need to get access to this report!

+* **Applications Building Blocks**
+  * Lots of capabilites are accelerating ITs ability to integrate services and make them smaller and decoupled.
+APIs, microservices, containers and cloud are just a few.
+  * Moving aware from territorial data ownership and having a strong enterprise data strategy that allows for sharing is a must to acheive these smaller building blocks.